 Riverside Consolidated School is an example of progressive educational development in New Brunswick, strongly reflected in the building’s architecture.
 The structure has maintained most of its original finishes and detailing.
 The school is still active and although it no longer houses the upper grades, it is the oldest consolidated school still in use in the province.

-Source: New Brunswick Culture and Sport Secretariat, Heritage Branch, Site File # 72.
+Source: Department of Wellness, Culture and Sport, Heritage Branch, Site File # 72.

 Key elements that define the heritage character of this site include: